pololu/a-star/README.txt

 == Zumo32U4 library ==

-The "libraries" directory contains the Zumo32U4 library, which can help you write code that interfaces with on-board hardware on the Zumo32U4 robot.
+The "libraries" directory contains the Zumo32U4 library, which can help you write code that interfaces with on-board hardware on the Zumo 32U4 robot.
 For more information, see the library's README.md file.